AtharvChandratre/GSLoginScript/README.md

 Running the script:
 - Run "python gsLogin.py"
 - You will be prompted for your RSA key.
-Enter it
+Enter it.
 - The script will handle the rest